-Arlington Heights Youth Athletic Association (AHYAA) is a registered 501(c)(3) tax-exempt nonprofit organization whose origins date back to the 1950s when the Arlington Heights Park District Little League program outgrew the park district’s resources.
-Our board and our sports programs are managed and coached by local volunteers including parents, grandparents and community members.
-Our mission is to offer access to affordable, participative, recreational sports in a fun environment where new friendships are formed, positive reinforcement is encouraged and skills are developed.
+Arlington Heights Youth Athletic Association (AHYAA) is a registered 501(c)(3) tax-exempt nonprofit organization whose origins date back to the 1950s when the Arlington Heights Park District Little League program outgrew the Park District’s resources.
+Our Board and our sports programs are managed and coached by local volunteers including parents, grandparents and community members.
+Our mission is to offer access to affordable, participative, recreational sports in a fun environment where new friendships are formed, positive reinforcement is encouraged, and skills are developed.

-We offer a variety of baseball, softball, football, lacrosse and cheerleading programs, tournaments, camps and training year-round.
-Our programs include AHYAA House Leagues, as well as travel and competitive teams across all our offerings.
-A number of our programs have distinct branding including Arlington Attack Lacrosse, Arlington Cardinals Baseball, Arlington Cowboys Football, Arlington Cowboys Cheer and KR Fastpitch Softball.
+We offer a variety of baseball, softball, football, lacrosse and cheerleading programs, tournaments, camps, and training year-round.
+Our programs include AHYAA House Leagues, as well as Travel and competitive teams across all our offerings.
+A number of our programs have Distinct branding including Arlington Attack Lacrosse, Arlington Cardinals Baseball, Arlington Cowboys Football, Arlington Cowboys Cheer and, KR Fastpitch Softball.

 Back to Top

-- President - Dan Koutris
+- President - Erik Oiler

-- Vice President - Mario Starr
+- Vice President - Ben Bizub

-- Secretary - Troy Malik
+- Secretary - Adan Roura

 Back to Top

-- Baseball - Ben Bizub
+- House Baseball - Ben Bizub

-- Travel Baseball - Kyle Marquette
+- Travel Baseball - Matt Izenstark

-- Softball - Katy Murray
+- House Softball - Natalie Heins

 - Travel Softball - Ben Olson & Firas Hasan